Laydown Modes

 In this mode, the target is designated by means of a distance to a point prior to the target (IP).
 Once over that point, the Bomb Button is held down and weapons automatically release after passing the setup release range.

-As a visual aid, the sight should be depressed in a way that it will be exactly over the target when at the IP.
+As a visual aid, the sight can be depressed in a way that it will be exactly over the target when at the IP.
 That way, as soon as the pipper is over the target, the Bomb Button can be held down and weapons will impact.

 💡 The correct sight depression can be computed using the Bombing Calculator Tool.